geo-python/site/source/lessons/L2/git-basics.rst

     $ git pull

-Git should tell you that the repository is **"Already up-to-date"**.
+Git should tell you that the repository is **"Already up-to-date"** (unless you have changed something on GitHub in the meanwhile!).

 Now we are ready to push the local changes to GitHub using :code:`git push`:

 .. code-block:: bash